 Boy Scout troop members work their way up the ranks, from Tenderfoot Scout through Eagle Scout.
 Oradell's Troop 36 proudly boasts just over 170 Eagle Scouts.
 Scouts regularly march in Oradell's Memorial Day and Fourth of July parades, sell hotdogs at the Independence Day festivities at Memorial Field, and participate in other important civic events.
 Troop 36 also goes on camping trips each month and visits historic sites and trails.

 Participation in the Boy Scouts is open to boys beginning in the sixth grade.
 To learn more about joining, please contact the following:

-- Scoutmaster Robert Friedman via the Troop 36 website
+- Scoutmaster David Saldana via the Troop 36 website

 Daisy Scouts; Brownies; Junior, Cadette, Senior, and Ambassador Girl Scouts

 Oradell's Girl Scout tradition dates back to 1925, when Bluebird Troop No. 1, led by founders Eleanor Cottrell and Louise Touzeau, first met in the Reformed Church parish house.